 Increasing the hydration can help achieve a more open and wilder crumb, but ensure your starter is not too acidic so it can handle the wet dough.
 Ensure the dough is properly proofed too.

 Taking a picture of the dough at the beginning of the proofing time to compare it at the end can help.
 Prod the dough with a wet finger.
 It should leave an indent that fills back out slowly but only about halfway.
 If it bounces completely, leave it to ferment longer.

 Definitely.
 You can use any pot with a lid that will help create the steam.
 Alternatively, just use a preheated oven tray and add a ramekin of water or ice cubes to create the steam.

 This sounds like the bread is under-proofed.
-A too-short bulk ferment or an immature starter that wasn't quite ready to bake with can be the cause of an under-proofed dough.
+A too-short bulk ferment or an immature starter that wasn’t quite ready to bake with can cause an under-proofed dough.
 A thick and chewy crust is a tell-tale sign of this.